Greece 1 - yacht charters

 Mesolongion to Sarakiniko (Ithaca)

 We arrived at East bay at 5:00 pm, it was a rugged isolated place, beautiful just like the pilot predicted.
 It did however contain a fish farm that left little place to anchor.
-We decided to continue to Ithaca and at half past seven we arrived in the bay of Sarakiniko.
+We decided to continue to Ithaca island and at half past seven we arrived in the bay of Sarakiniko.
 This was a beautiful idyllic bay, we anchored and we all went swimming.
 The kids enjoyed the swimming and the beach, the water was clear and full of fish and the town of Vathi was an hours walk away.
 A lovely hike through olive covered hills that smelled of the wild jasmine, sage and thyme.
 Ithaca was the home of Odysseus.
 This place was so nice that we decided to stay for two days.

 Shortly after sunset the Italian boat that was anchored in front of us broke loose from its anchor.
 That was somewhat ironic since its captain had been somewhat vocal during our anchoring manoeuvre.
 The wind pushed them out of the bay, they started their engine and sailed away.